 Chairperson of the NEPAD Heads of State and Government Orientation Committee (New Partnership for Africa’s Development).

-President Macky Sall was born on December 11, 1961 in Fatick, the town where he served as mayor from 2009 to 2012.
+President Macky Sall was born on December 11, 1961 in Fatick, the town to which he served as Mayor from 2009 to 2012.
 President Sall was Prime Minister for three years from 2004 to 2007, and also acted as President of the Senegalese National Assembly from 2007 to 2008.
 Elected fourth President of the Republic of Senegal in March of 2012, he took office on April 2, 2012.
 Married to Marième Faye, President Macky Sall has two sons and one daughter.

 Youth and Education

-Born into a family of four siblings, President Macky Sall was raised in Fatick (central west region of the country) and in the Fouta region (in the north of Senegal).
-During his studies at the faculty of Dakar, he joined the Marxist-Leninist Movement and the Jëf.
-Soon after, he left the movement as he did not share their political views nor their boycott strategy of the 1983 presidential election against the Left wing.
-At that time, Mr. Sall supported the Liberal Party as well as during the 1988 presidential elections.
-He continued his studies and became a geological engineer and geophysicist, graduated from the Institute of Earth Sciences of Dakar (IST) and from the National School for Petroleum and Engines (ENSPM) of the French Petroleum Institute of Paris (IFP).
-He is a member of several national and international geologist and geophysicist associations.
+Born into a family of four siblings, President Macky Sall was raised in Fatick (central western region of the country) and in the Fouta region (in the north of Senegal).
+During his studies at the Faculty of Dakar, he joined the Marxist-Leninist Movement, And-Jëf.
+He would soon leave the movement, sharing neither its political ideas nor the boycott strategy it adopted toward the 1983 presidential election against the Left wing.
+Instead, Mr. Sall cast his vote for the Liberal Party, doing so again in the1988 presidential elections.
+He continued his studies and became a geological engineer and geophysicist, training at the Institute of Earth Sciences of Dakar (IST) and the National School for Petroleum and Engines (ENSPM) of the French Petroleum Institute of Paris (IFP).
+He is a member of several national and international associations of geologists and geophysicists.

 Early Political Life

-Once graduated, President Sall joined the Senegalese Democratic Party (PDS) in the late 1980s.
+Once graduated, he became part of the Senegalese Democratic Party (PDS) in the late 1980s.

-From December 2000 to July 2001, he worked as the Chief Executive Officer of the Senegalese National Oil Company (PETROSEN) – where he was appointed Head of the Database division for multiple years – as well as Special Advisor of the President in the Office for Energy and Mines.
+From December 2000 to July 2001, he worked as the Chief Executive Officer of the Senegalese National Oil Company (PETROSEN) – where he served as Head of the Database Division for multiple years – as well as Special Advisor to the President in charge of Energy and Mines.